7 Best Freshservice Alternatives in 2026 (Compared)

 Limitations: JSM is complex to configure correctly.
 Getting change management workflows, approval chains, and SLA rules set up takes meaningful admin effort.
 It's also not purely IT-focused: the product tries to serve HR, legal, and other departments, which dilutes the IT-specific UX.
 The Slack integration exists but isn't conversational.

-ServiceNow is the enterprise ITSM category leader.
+ServiceNow is a legacy ITSM category leader.
 It handles everything: incident management, change management, problem management, asset management, CMDB, HR service delivery, and now generative AI with Now Assist.
 If you need the most comprehensive ITSM platform money can buy, ServiceNow delivers.

 Key features: